NLRB v. J. Weingarten, Inc.: Significance

+In July 2000, the NLRB under the Clinton administration extended the Weingarten rights to employees at nonunionized workplaces.
+On June 15, 2004, the NLRB under the George W. Bush administration effectively reversed the previous ruling by a three to two vote.

 In the 2001 case of Epilepsy Found. of Ne.
 Ohio, the NLRB again extended the right to non-unionized workplaces, and this decision was affirmed by the United States Court of Appeals for the District of Columbia Circuit.
 Then, the NLRB again withdrew the right in the 2004 case of IBM Corp.
 The NLRB noted that either interpretation of the NLRA, extending the right to representation during investigations that may lead to discipline or not doing so, was permissible.
 Therefore, whether or not to extend the right is purely a policy decision for the NLRB to make.
 After considering the policy issues on both sides, the NLRB decided that the "employer's right to conduct prompt, efficient, thorough, and confidential workplace investigations" outweighed the employee's right to representation during those investigations and withdrew the right from workplaces without unions.

 As of 2007, workers who are not union members do not have the right to the presence of a representative during management inquiries.
 However, since the NLRB has changed its decision on this issue over time, it is unclear whether that will be true in the future.